Between the 20 or so of us, The Muse team has probably been on several hundred interviews in our day.

 11. How Should I Sit to Show I’m Professional—Yet Interesting?

 Ah, the power of body language.
 Sit up straight, which is professional, but lean forward a little bit, which shows you’re engaged in the conversation.
-Plant your feet on the floor or cross your legs, and, as Mitchell offers , “don’t sit with both hands in your lap beneath the table—you will look like a nervous child.
-Rest an arm on the arm of your chair or on the table.”
+Plant your feet on the floor or cross your legs, and, as Mitchell offers, “don’t sit with both hands in your lap beneath the table" if you don't want to "look like a nervous child."
+Instead, "rest an arm on the arm of your chair or on the table.”

 12. Should I Take a Glass of Water or Cup of Coffee if Offered?